denten-books/plain-text/0-chapter.md

-media-minded critics like Jerome McGann [@mcgann_radiant_2004], Johanna Drucker [@drucker_digital_2001], and Katherine Hayles [@hayles_print_2004] have compelled literary scholars to re-evaluate textuality in its media-specific contexts.
+media-minded critics like Jerome McGann [@mcgann_radiant_2004], Johanna Drucker [@drucker_digital_2001], and Katherine Hayles [@hayles_print_2004] have compelled literary scholars to re-evaluate textuality in its media-specific context.
 Their work reminds us that the flatness of digital text endures only as an illusion.
 A substantial gap separates the visible text from the source code that produces it.
 Low-level, operational intuitions governing textuality---ideas about form, content, style, letter, and word---change profoundly as text shifts its confines from paper to pixel.
 Forces of capital and control often exploit that gap, relying on technological obscurity and institutional momentum to promote their ends, for better or for worse.